markcot/pands-project/README.md

 [I] and I now had clean csv file information that can be used for producing summary tables.
 Refer to Tables 1, 2 and 3 below.

+### Detailed Analysis of the data

+To compare the data in more detail I created some options to create plots of the data.
+I wrote code to display plots of the data to compare 'Sepal Length vs. Sepal Width' and 'Petal Length vs. Petal Width'.
+In V1_05, I used code adapted from websites ([E], [J], [K] & [M]) to plot scatter plot for the three groups using 3 different colours.
+Refer to Figure 1 and Figure 2 below.

 ## Supporting Tables and Graphics